cynefin-community/awesome-cynefin/README.md

 [![CC0](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0)

 To the extent possible under law, the Cynefin Community has waived all copyright and related or neighboring rights to this work.

+Cynefin is a trademark of Cognitive Edge Ptd Ltd. The 'Cynefin Community' is not affiliated to Cognitive Edge or the Cynefin Centre.